d8corp/innet-dom/README.md

 [← back](#index)

-Use `Link` component to add a link.
+Use the `Link` component to create links.
-It works like HTML tag of `a` but it user [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) for internal links plus `rel="noopener noreferrer nofollow"` and `target="_blank"` are default for external links.
+It behaves like an HTML `<a>` tag but uses the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) for internal navigation.
+For external links, it automatically adds `rel="noopener noreferrer nofollow"` and `target="_blank"` attributes.

 ### href
 If `href` starts from `/`, `?` or `#` then the Link will use [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).